Reconstructing QCD Spectral Functions with Gaussian Processes: Input Data

 \subsection{Lattice Simulations}

-The lattice data employed in this work for the reconstruction were obtained from lattice configurations generated by the RBC/UKQCD collaboration, and firstly introduced in~\cite{Allton:2007hx, Allton:2008pn, Arthur:2012yc, Blum:2014tka, Boyle:2017jwu}, with 2+1 dynamical quark flavors using the Iwasaki~\cite{Iwasaki:1985we} and domain wall fermion~\cite{Kaplan:1992bt, Shamir:1993zy} actions, respectively for the gauge and quark sectors, at the physical point (a pion mass amounting to 139 MeV) by the particular implementation of the M\"obius kernel~\cite{Brower:2004xi}.
+The lattice data employed in this work were obtained from configurations generated by the RBC/UKQCD collaboration---first introduced in~\cite{Allton:2007hx, Allton:2008pn, Arthur:2012yc, Blum:2014tka, Boyle:2017jwu}---with 2+1 dynamical quark flavors using the Iwasaki~\cite{Iwasaki:1985we} and domain wall fermion~\cite{Kaplan:1992bt, Shamir:1993zy} actions, respectively for the gauge and quark sectors, at the physical point (a pion mass amounting to 139 MeV) by the particular implementation of the M\"obius kernel~\cite{Brower:2004xi}.
 These developments were then exploited in~\cite{Zafeiropoulos:2019flq, Cui:2019dwv} in order to calculate the gluon and ghost propagators as well as the strong coupling in a particular scheme~\cite{Sternbeck:2007br, Boucaud:2008gn, Sternbeck:2010xu}, and an effective charge stemming from it~\cite{Binosi:2016nme}.
 A description of this calculation is given, for instance, in~\cite{Ayala:2012pb}.

 In computing propagators that properly feature the physical running with momenta, data should be thoroughly cured from lattice regularization artifacts.
 In particular, as explained in~\cite{Zafeiropoulos:2019flq}, our results are obtained after a careful scrutiny of discretization artifacts, thereby accounting for the continuum-limit extrapolation, following~\cite{Boucaud:2018xup}.
 As a noteworthy remark, a recent work~\cite{Aguilar:2021okw} has revealed the key role played by the procedure of~\cite{Boucaud:2018xup} for an adequate removal of discretization artifacts in achieving a consistent description of Yang-Mills two- and three-point correlators, involving both lattice and DSE results.